BIST-Research/batbot6/README.md

 6. (optional if GPS logger is giving you trouble) Test to ensure GPS data logger is working.
 We need to figure out which serial port the jetson assigned to the arduino.
 - the serial port will be in the form /dev/ttyACMX, with X = 0,1,2, etc. It is most likely /dev/ttyACM0 or /dev/ttyACM1
 - we are going to connect to each serial port and print out the results, we want a bunch of numbers (GPS coords) separate by commas
-- ```screen /dev/ttyACM0 115200``` --> does this give you anything? if so, use this port! if it doesn't show anything, try the next command. exit with ctrl+a+d
+- ```screen /dev/ttyACM0 115200``` --> does this give you anything? if so, use this port! if it doesn't show anything, try the next command. exit with ctrl+a+d (ctrl+a first, then hit the d).
+ACM0 is typically for the microcontoller to make the chirps, so it is unlikely this one gives you GPS data.
-- ```screen /dev/ttyACM1 115200``` --> does this give you anything? if so, use this port! if it doesn't, try the next command ACM2, ACM3, ... exit with ctrl+a+d
+- ```screen /dev/ttyACM1 115200``` --> does this give you anything? if so, use this port! if it doesn't, try the next command ACM2, ACM3, ... exit with ctrl+a+d (ctrl+a first, then hit the d).
+ACM1 is typically for the GPS.
 - once you've determined the proper serial port, open up /batbot6/rtk-gps/IRES_GPSlogger.py and update the serial port (should be in the first few lines)
 - unplug and replug the USB port from the Jetson that connects to the arduino (the USB-A from the jetson side specifically)
 7. With the serial port set, run the IRES GPS logger to ensure proper functionality